NewsWaukesha County

 “It sounded like fire trucks coming from every direction,” North said.
 “We could see like bright orange flames rising ten feet out of the roof.”

-Bruce Carroll was inside when the fire started.
+Bruce Carroll was also inside when the fire started.
 Two staff members, who knew he used a walker to get around, rushed over to help him outside.

 Bruce Carroll